OWH-projects/nadc/README.md

 ##Known problems
 ###Dates
-Very few records have data entry problems with dates.
+A few records have invalid dates.
 We added these to a lookup dict in `nadc/data/canonical/canonical.py` and they get fixed on import.

 Since we can't predict the ways dates will be screwed up in the future, we halt `nadc/data/parser.sh` when confronted with an invalid date that doesn't exist in the lookup.

 ###Purposeful duplication
 Somehow, about a dozen organizations in Form A1 show up multiple times.
 We handle these with pandas' [`drop_duplicates`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.drop_duplicates.html).

+###Missing committees
+Theoretically, every committee is represented in Form A1.
+In practice, that's not true.
+We use a <i>fairly involved</i> function (`def whoAintWeKnowAbout()`) to handle.

 ###Donor types
 Donors to independent expenditure committees and political party committees don't have a "type" (individual, corporate, etc.) listed.
-Nearly every one of these donors show up in another table, however, so we extract type data from other tables to round out these records.
+We try to extract "type" data from other tables to round out these records.

 ##Data excluded
 <ul>